 There are times you gotta go 100% classic.
-To me, one of those time is with the classic Italian dessert tiramisu.
+To me, one of those time is with a classic Italian dessert like tiramisu.
+While the origin of this classic dessert is debated -- is it the Veneto or Friuli-Venezia-Giulia? -- we’ll always and forever love this sweet “pick-me-up,” which is the dessert’s direct translation.

-I know, you're thinking, I've had a ton of tiramisu and want a change on the classic.
+I know, you're thinking, I've had a ton of tiramisu and want a variation not the classic!
 But here's the thing: are you sure you've had classic tiramisu?
 Many versions have ricotta or heavy cream added or call for making syrups to dip the ladyfinger cookies.
 The problem is a lot of those are good but not great.

 And then there's just straight-up bad tiramisu -- often the culprits are it's too sweet, too "eggy" tasting, or the whole things a soggy mess.
 I think what's happened is that, over the years, people have wanted to make it easier or faster or cheaper and the result is a direct sacrifice in quality.